 More info about Christmas on the Champs-Élysées

 The celebrated Avenue des Champs-Élysées is synonymous with glitz and glamour.
 The Avenue and its district are part of the Voie Triomphale (Triumphal Way): the Historical Axis.
 This magnificent vista runs through some of Paris’ most celebrated monuments and squares.
-From the Louvre and the gardens of the Tuileries to La Défense, passing through the Champs-Elysées, which are dominated by the famous Arc de Triomphe.
-The Grand-Palais and the Petit-Palais are grand additions to the area from La Belle Epoque period.
+From the Louvre and the gardens of the Tuileries to La Défense, passing through the Champs-Elysées, which the famous Arc de Triomphe dominates.
+The Grand-Palais and the Petit-Palais are great additions to the area from the Belle Epoque period.